mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

 You can do one math operation with variable when setting a value.

-The operators supported are: ‘+’ ‘-’ ‘/’ ‘\*’ ‘%’ ‘^’ where % id the modulus and ^ is power.
+The operators supported are: '+' '-' '/' '\*' '%' '^' where % id the modulus and ^ is power.

 You must use a space around all parameters and you must provide correct values, numbers can be float.

-If you don’t respect the format, it will set the value as plain text, use -n to override this behavior when dynamic content.
+If you don't respect the format, it will set the value as plain text, use -n to override this behavior when dynamic content.

 For Example: